Shoki Khan

 Ghiyas-ud-Din (Urdu: غیاث الدین; January 1951 - Feb 2003) better known by his stage name Shoki Khan, was a Pakistani stage actor, comedian and musical artist.
 He performed in more than 1,000 plays, more than 500 of which he appeared as a servant, which is an exceptional honor.

 Career

 Shoki Khan completed his studies up to the FA level before entering the stage industry.
 He launched his profession with Naheed Khanum's drama.
-Raja Ab To Aja, Sone Ki Chidia, Fasad Ki Jar, Pakro Pakro Dulha Pakro, Laara Chori Da, Hasange Sari Raat, and Lottay Zero Meter are just a few of Shoki Khan's well-known plays.
+Raja Ab To Aaja, Sone Ki Chiria, Fasad Ki Jar, Pakro Pakro Dulha Pakro, Laarha Chori Da, Hasaan Ge Sari Raat, and Lottay Zero Meter are just a few of Shoki Khan's well-known plays.
 Additionally, he collaborated with the performers Babu Baral, Anwar Ali, Mastana, and Mujahid Abbas.
 Fans always remember Shoki Khan for his brash and spontaneous lines.

 Death

-On 21 February 2003, the Khan was killed in a car mishap close to Kasur.
+On 21 February 2003, the Shoki was killed in a car mishap close to Kasur.
 By acting in theatrical productions, the son of Shoki Khan, Fuki Khan, is also preserving his father's artistic legacy.